Skip to Main Content

 The Azalea Garden at NYBG; photo by Ivo Vermeulen

-The Azalea Garden in NYBG
+The Maureen Chilton Azalea Garden in NYBG

 Azaleas provide home gardeners with wonderful spring color that extends from April into July (depending on the species).
 Evergreen azaleas provide year-round interest while deciduous azaleas often offer multi-seasonal appeal and lovely fall foliage.
 Azaleas are slow growing; many of them, save some of the larger deciduous natives, make good candidates for foundation plantings.
 By following a few simple rules it is easy to design effectively with azaleas.